-The carousel is fairly complicated accessibility-wise because it has images, motion (revolving images), text, and links.
+The Carousel is somewhat complicated accessibility-wise because it has images, motion (revolving images), text, and links.

-- Unless your carousel only has 1 image, you need to include at least one of the two options for navigation - arrows and dots.
+Unless your carousel only has one image, you need to include at least one of the two options for navigation: arrows and dots.

-- You can add alternative text to images in the carousel by first clicking the thumbnail in the carousel and then clicking the image itself.
+You should add alternative text to images in the carousel by first clicking the thumbnail in the carousel and then clicking the image itself.

-- The banner includes text and an optional button that contains a link.
+The banner includes text and an optional button that contains a link.

 This arrangement allows you to use ambiguous text for the button (e.g., learn more), which would typically not be acceptable.

 However, it is a good practice to always use non-ambiguous text on links and buttons as pictured in the example below.